 But the United States of America — a brash, loud, and most importantly young nation — gives us so many clear, localised examples of the push-back of ordinary people against organised power and collected capital.
 Vital battles like women’s suffrage, labor disputes, and the civil rights struggle have all played out in visible, well-documented ways, illuminating time and time again how power relates to the rest of society.

 There is perhaps no greater an illustration of the dark side of America’s nature than what might be fairly called its original sin: the ruthless decimation of the indigenous peoples of the American landmass that paved the way for the country we see today.
 It remains one of the most shameful episodes in human history.
 Remarkably we now find ourselves in the year 2016, and America’s original sin is still highly, painfully visible.
-Almost a century after the last pockets of organised indigenous resistance to the white man’s conquest were finally snuffed out; more than a century since the American government started to force the once proud and numerous tribes onto ‘reservations’ — de facto ghettos scattered throughout the land — and still the jackboot of white colonial capital finds a way to tread upon the neck of some of the most mistreated people in the world.
+Almost a century after the last pockets of organised indigenous resistance to the white man’s conquest were finally snuffed out; more than a century since the American government started to force the once numerous tribes onto ‘reservations’ — de facto ghettos scattered throughout the land — and still the jackboot of white colonial capital finds a way to tread upon the neck of some of the most mistreated people in the world.

 Energy Transfers Partners is a Dallas-based natural gas and propane company seeking to build a $3.8 billion pipeline that would stretch from Western North Dakota via South Dakota and Iowa to finally connect to another pipeline already in place at Illinois.
 The spoils of such an endeavour would be great indeed.
 Half a million barrels of crude oil could be shifted per day.
 Climate concerns, however, seem not to enter into the equation.
 That we are now fully in the grip of an ecological age driven primarily by human influence doesn’t warrant a thought.
 That we have irreversibly passed a global carbon threshold that signals a looming climate catastrophe for our children is a buzzing gnat, barely deserving of a swat.
 The almost universal recognition that everything must now be done to transition to clean energy and to leave fossil fuels in the ground holds no sway here.
 Capital must prevail, never mind the human cost.